Juice Recipe Collections

 If you only have a blender and still want to juice, you still can!
 If you get a cheese cloth or something similar, you can strain your blended drink and turn it into juice.
 It's a little more work and wont yield as much as a good juicer, but it's something.

 If you want to read more about juicing vs blending, take a look at our blog article on Juicing vs Blending

 There's nothing wrong with smoothies.
-We love those too, but there's just something about juice that keeps us making it daily and enjoying the entire process.
+We love those too, and we even have a separate site dedicated to smoothie recipes because we consider the recipes to be so different.
 This isn't a battle of "what's better?
 Juice or smoothies?", it's a battle of "what do you like best?"